Table Of Contents

 7. Cost-conscious culture

 Optimizing cloud costs is an ongoing process.
-By treating cost as a first-class metric, your organization can cultivate a continuous improvement mentality.
+By treating cost as a first-class metric, your organization can cultivate a mentality of continuous improvement.

-CloudZero, for instance, allows your engineers to see in real-time the effects of code changes on costs, so they can determine what technical changes reduce costs without negatively affecting performance, security, and other aspects.
+CloudZero, for instance, allows your engineers to see in real time the effects of code changes on costs.
+This allows them to determine which technical changes reduce costs without negatively affecting performance, security, and other aspects.

 8. Improve cost allocation